 - Only the admin user has the permission to unlock the device. - Please configure the pattern first before unlocking.
+Please refer to Chapter 2.3.1 Configuring the Unlock Pattern.

 Step 1 Right click the mouse on the screen and select the menu to enter the interface.